ubi-for-the-uk/ubi-blog/content/blog/populism/index.md

 description: "A Revolt Against Job Creation"
 ---

-## Shout Outs

-I would like to begin this post, and the blog as a whole, with a shout-out to my 2000th Twitter follower.
-A user with the handle [math_hatter](https://twitter.com/math_hatter).

-I would also like to thank all the Twitter users who suggested topics for my blog.
-I went with "The Future Of Populism" for my debut post at the suggestion of [FreeMars2020](https://twitter.com/FreeMars2020).

 ## Andrew Yang

 Like so many others, I discovered the 2020 US presidential candidate Andrew Yang after watching his interview with [Joe Rogan](https://www.youtube.com/watch?v=cTsEzmFamZ8).
 This was months after the video was posted, thanks to a suggestion from the YouTube algorithm.